-This Ham and Cheese Crustless Quiche is not just easy to make, it’s also a little easier on the waistline than traditional quiche.
-A great way to make use of leftover holiday ham!
+This Ham and Cheese Crustless Quiche is not only easy to make, it’s also a little easier on the waistline than traditional quiche.
+Plus, it’s a great way to use up leftover holiday ham!

-I love me some quiche, but considering the massive consumption of all things decadent at this time of year, I feel it’s best to leave the pie crust to the pies and go crustless with the quiche.
-It’s an easy way to lighten up without skimping on flavor.
+I love me some quiche, but after indulging in all the decadent treats during holidays and special occasions, I think it’s best to leave the pie crust to the pies and go crustless with the quiche.
+It’s an easy way to lighten things up without skimping on flavor.

-Eliminating the crust doesn’t just save on fat and calories, its saves in a big way on time and effort.
+Eliminating the crust doesn’t just save on fat, carbs, and calories, it saves in a big way on time and effort.
 This recipe is incredibly easy to throw together.
 So easy, in fact, that I recommend you print it out and hand it to someone else in your house and tell them you’d like some quiche tomorrow morning.

 Occasionally I have good ideas like that.